-The Tilt Angle determines the vertical angle that the camera is tilted.
-The camera maintains its focal point and position in floor plan view, but if the camera is tilted, the focal point is above or below the current camera height.
+- The Tilt Angle determines the vertical angle that the camera is tilted.
+The camera maintains its focal point and position in floor plan view, but if the camera is tilted, the focal point is above or below the current camera height. - The Scene Clipping settings control the extents of the camera view. - Clip Surfaces Within Objects located within this distance from the camera do not display in the view.
+Decrease this value to display objects located very close to the camera; increase it to improve the appearance of some surfaces in Overview cameras with very large extents.

-Rendering
+3D Rendering

 There are a variety of tools available to create 3D views of a model: simply click a button to create an overview, or click and drag to create a camera or cross section/elevation view.
-See "3D Views" on page 45.
+See "3D Views" on page 43.

-To improve the quality of the rendering and create a custom look, you can choose from several rendering techniques .
+To improve the quality of the rendering and create a custom look, you can choose from several rendering techniques.
 From most 3D views, you can create Final views of even higher quality.